Release Notes

 Add TokenManager Role to first Subject

-The new role TokenManager may no be granted to the first user.
+The new role TokenManager is now granted to the first user when the database is created.
 Add the role assignment with

 insert into AssignedRole (subjectId, roleId, serviceRequestId) values (1, 7, 1);